dseguy/php-error-messages/messages/readonly-property-%s::$%s-must-have-type.rst

 Solutions
 _________

-+ Use the ``mixed`` type to explicitely type the property, but not commit to any constraint.
++ Use the ``mixed`` type to explicitly type the property, but not commit to any constraint.
-+ Use an union type to explicitely type the property, and commit to a restricted list of types.
++ Use an union type to explicitly type the property, and commit to a restricted list of types.
 + Use the actual type for the property.
 + Remove the ``readonly`` option.